PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Background

 A second limitation arises from dataset fragmentation.
 Public PPG datasets differ substantially in sensor placement, sampling rate, signal length, preprocessing pipelines, and label definitions.
 Even for ostensibly similar tasks, such as heart rate variability estimation, different datasets rely on distinct metrics, time windows, or reference standards.
 This heterogeneity makes it difficult to combine datasets or evaluate models under consistent protocols, and often leads to models that implicitly overfit to dataset-specific characteristics rather than learning generalizable physiological representations.

-Finally, and most critically for language-enabled modeling, existing PPG datasets lack natural-language supervision.
-Unlike ECG or medical imaging domains, where large-scale signal-text or image-report datasets~\cite{liu2024teach} have enabled models to learn clinically meaningful semantics through language, PPG datasets remain confined to numeric or concretized categorical labels.
-This absence of language-based supervision precludes the development of models that can describe waveform characteristics, explain physiological states, or interact with users through natural-language queries.

-Taken together, these limitations suggest that progress in PPG-based learning is constrained not only by modeling approaches but also by the structure and scope of available datasets.
-Addressing these challenges requires a reformulation of how PPG supervision is represented and consumed by learning systems.
+\textit{Finally, and most critically for language-enabled modeling, existing open-source PPG datasets lack natural-language supervision}.
+Unlike ECG or medical imaging domains, where large-scale signal-text or image-report datasets~\cite{PhysioNet-mimic-iv-ecg-1.0, liu2024teach} have enabled models to learn clinical semantics through language, PPG datasets remain confined to numeric or concretized categorical labels. \textit{This absence of language-based supervision precludes the development of models that can describe waveform characteristics, explain physiological states, or interact with users through natural-language queries}.
+Taken together, these points suggest that progress in PPG-based learning is constrained not only by modeling approaches but also by the structure and scope of available datasets.